apprenticeharper/DeDRM_tools/Topaz_Tools/README_Topaz_Tools.txt

-The Topaz Tools only work for "Kindle for PC" books, and original standalone Kindles that have never been updated to firmware 2.5 or later, Kindle for iPhone/iPad/iPodTouch (where the PID is known) and Kindle for Mac (with the PID provided by the Kindle_4_Mac_Tools).
+The Topaz Tools work for "Kindle for PC" books, "Kindle for Mac" books, original standalone Kindles that have never been updated to firmware 2.5 or later, and Kindle for iPhone/iPad/iPodTouch (where the PID is known).

 For Topaz: